 The vines are old.
-On average, they are close to 55 years of age.
+On average, they are over 55 years of age.
 The vines are planted to a density of 6,500 plants per hectare.
 The hillside vineyard can be easily divided into 12 separate parcels.

-To produce the wine of Chateau La Clotte, after a cold pre-fermentation maceration, the grapes are fermented in temperature controlled stainless steel vats.
+To produce the wine of Chateau La Clotte, after cold pre-fermentation maceration, the grapes are fermented in temperature-controlled stainless steel vats.

-There are enough vats to allow for parcel by parcel vinification of Chateau La Clotte.
+There are enough vats to allow for a parcel by parcel vinification of Chateau La Clotte.
 In 2012, Chateau La Clotte purchased a new thermoregulation system for the vats, which allows the estate for the first time the ability to truly vinify on a more precise basis.

 During the alcoholic fermentation, the wine of Chateau La Clotte receives 4 pump-overs per day, punching down and delestage, which is the process of racking and returning.
 Malolactic fermentation takes place in 50% new, French oak barrels.